Ages: 16 months to 2 years

 Small Group Learning

 Toddlers benefit most from small groups.
-They may not be quite ready for large group participation and interaction.
-We organize the environment using learning or play centers; giving toddlers options and choice in smaller group settings.
+They may not be quite ready for large group participation.
+We organize the environment using small group learning and play centers.

 Toddlers are perfecting their motor skills rather than acquiring them as they did as infants.
 Toddlers need to climb, run, throw and jump.